+3. Export the certificate in PEM format for flexnetIsadmin:

+'''

+$ keytool -exportcert -alias self-signed -keystore self-signed.pem

+'''

-- 3. Export the certificate in PEM format for flexnetIsadmin: - \$ keytool -exportcert -alias self-signed -keystore self-signed.p12 -rfc -file self-signed.pem - 4.
-Start the local license server. - 5.
-Use a command such as the following to test the communication between the server and flexnetIsadmin:
+- 4. Start the local license server. - 5.
+Use a command such as the following to test the communication between the server and flexnetlsadmin: